ivanlysianok/bitcoinkonzultace/README.md

 The project is completely ready.
 The client was satisfied with my job.

 ## Contact
-Created by me :) Feel free to contact me - ivanlysianok@gmail.com.
+Feel free to contact me :) | ivanlysianok@gmail.com.